ja-ka/violentmonkey/README.md

 #### What it does

 The script installs a button *Alle herunterladen* next to *Alle archivieren* and *Gelesene archivieren*.
 When hitting the button, the script downloads all documents currently visible on the page based on the configured filter.
+You can adjust the file name of the downloaded files by clicking on *Dateinamen ändern* and providing a file name template including the terms DD, MM, YYYY, ART, BETREFF, for example YYYY-MM-DD_ART_BETREFF.

 #### Metadata